ssha-org/ssha_web/content/conference.md

 ### **THE 2024 ANNUAL CONFERENCE**

 Our 2024 conference will be held in Toronto, ON, Canada from October 31 - November 3, 2024.
-This year’s theme is <i>“Trust and Distrust of Historical Sources in the Digital Age.”</i> The preliminary conference program is [**now available**](https://ssha.org/files/SSHA2024_PreliminaryProgram.pdf).
+This year’s theme is <i>“Trust and Distrust of Historical Sources in the Digital Age.”</i> The preliminary conference program is now available: [**CLICK HERE**](https://ssha.org/files/SSHA2024_PreliminaryProgram.pdf).
 <br />

 **Registration**